-Exploration Program for 2021 Activities Completed - 12 months ended December 31/21 Plans for the Project ated Cost for 2022 Ś Spent in 2021 - Geological mapping Relogging & interpreting drill core Geochemical sampling Meetings with Rio Tinto.
-Mapping and sampling program on Complete a comprehensive review of existing data. \$ 100,000 \$ 170,648 \$ 100,000 \$ 170,648
+Exploration Program for 2022 Activities Completed - 12 months ended December 31/22 Plans for the Project Estimated Cost for 2023 Spent in 2022 Geological mapping Relogging &amp; interpreting drill core Geochemical sampling Complete a comprehensive review of existing data. \$ 100,000 \$ 111,183 \$ 100,000 \$ 111,183

-During 2021 GPM Metals conducted a review of the work completed at the Walker Gossan project located in East Arnhem Land in the Northern Territory of Australia.
-This review included a reinvestigation of the previous geological mapping, a reappraisal of the geochemical sampling and the drill core completed in 2016.
-GPM personnel believe that they drilled into the iron-rich outer halo to a potential primary mineralized system in 2016.
+During 2022 GPM Metals conducted a review of the work completed at the Walker Gossan project located in East Arnhem Land in the Northern Territory of Australia.
+This review included reinvestigating the previous geological mapping, a reappraisal of the geochemical sampling, and the drill core completed in 2016.
+GPM personnel believe they drilled into the iron-rich outer halo to a potential primary mineralized system in 2016.